 This step creates a branch office tunnel profile.
 The profile defines different criteria for the IPsec tunnel, for example local and remote endpoint IP addresses, authentication method, local and remote networks and so on.
-For detailed information about available commands on the Branch office tunnel profile menu, see the botunprof command in the User's Guide.

-2. Select the configured VPN for which you to create a Branch Office Tunnel Profile.
+- 1. In the system tree view, select VPN Gateways. - 2.
+Select the configured SRA for which you want to create a Branch Office Tunnel Profile.